nikhilango/tourist_guide_zurich/Documentation/README.md

 **Nikhil:  how did u check for the mistakes**
 - Test case  excel sheet

+### Criteria
+The users can access the website from different devices All pictures were taken by ourselves and are not from the Internet The website should not take longer than 2 seconds to load.

 <a name="theassesment"></a>
 ## The Assessment
 Our Group believes that we worked great together and accomplished the task we were assigned to do.
 We learned how to work together as a group and that it can be much more complicated and difficult than anticipated due to the fact that you have to trust every member with them